Are you an established writer, or a new author, thinking of how to sell your work?

 She was a regular writer for the Stella Prize Schools Blog and Kill your Darlings Literary Journal, focusing on young adult literature and feminism.

-She joined Jacinta di Mase Management in 2016, as a Literary Agent and has interest in Australian authors of Young Adult (YA) and Middle Grade (MG) fiction works.
+She joined Jacinta di Mase Management as a Literary Agent in 2016, and has an interest in Australian authors of Young Adult (YA) and Middle Grade (MG) fiction works.
 Currently, she is seeking Middle Grade only.

 3. Jo Butler